 What is Considered a ‘Normal’ Testosterone Level

 The normal range of testosterone levels in men can vary slightly depending on the laboratory and the specific assay used for measurement.
-However, generally accepted ranges are as follows:
+Generally accepted ranges are as follows:

 - Total Testosterone: The normal range for total testosterone levels in adult men is typically between 300 to 1,000 nanograms per deciliter (ng/dL).
-However, it’s important to note that testosterone levels can fluctuate throughout the day with the highest levels usually occurring in the morning.
+It’s important to note that testosterone levels can fluctuate throughout the day with the highest levels usually occurring in the morning.

 - Free Testosterone: Free testosterone refers to the testosterone that is not bound to proteins in the blood and is available for use by the body’s tissues.
 The normal range for free testosterone is typically between 9 to 30 picograms per milliliter (pg/mL).